-The literature then compares the outcomes of displaced to those of undisplaced workers.
-The identification assumption is that conditional on a set of time and worker indicators, the exact timing of the mass layoff is uncorrelated with the workers' default potential outcomes.
+This approach compares the outcomes of displaced workers to those of undisplaced workers.
+The identification assumption is that, conditional on a set of time and worker indicators, the exact timing of the mass layoff is uncorrelated with the workers' potential default outcomes.
 This assumption would be violated if (conditional on time and worker indicators) unobservables driving study card default were correlated with mass layoff events.
-We consider such an assumption plausible in our context for several reasons.
+We consider the exogeneity assumption plausible in our context for three reasons.
 First, mass layoffs occur in every period in our data, making it unlikely that they exactly coincide with particular credit market shocks.
 Second, the inclusion of time indicators absorbs common trends.
 Third, the default pre-trends for displaced and non-displaced workers are statistically indistinguishable.

-As in this literature, we focus on firms with more than 50 employees and use the universe of formal employment data from the IMSS to define a mass layoff month as the first month in which the year-on-year employment decrease at a firm exceeds 30 percent of average employment in the 12 months prior to the experiment.
-The size and layoff definitions are standard in the literature (see, e.g., Davis and Von Wachter, 2011; Flaaen et al., 2019) and yield 872 mass layoff events for our experimental sample throughout the experiment (Mar/07-May/09).
-At the firm level, mass layoffs decrease employment by 60 employees on average (about 27% of the average number of employees in a firm) and the wage bill by \$424,000 pesos (about 20% of the average wage bill).
+We focus on firms with more than 50 employees and use the universe of formal employment data from the IMSS to define a mass layoff month as the first month in which the year-on-year employment decrease at a firm exceeds 30 percent of average employment in the 12 months prior to the experiment.
+These definitions (for firm size and layoffs) are standard in the literature (see, e.g., Davis and Von Wachter, 2011; Flaaen et al., 2019) and yield 872 mass layoff events for the experimental sample during the experiment.
+At the firm level, mass layoffs decrease employment by 60 employees on average (about 27% of the average number of employees in a firm) and the wage bill by 424,000 MXN pesos (about 20% of the average wage bill).

-We define an individual as displaced if they lost employment in the same quarter as the mass layoff event at their firm (i.e., in the month of the layoff and the preceding and succeeding month).
-Figure OA-25 shows event study graphs for total employees and wage bill using the estimation approach in de Chaisemartin and D'Haultfoeuille (2022), which confirm the extensive effects of mass layoffs on these outcomes.
+We define an individual as displaced if they lost employment in the same quarter as the mass layoff event at their firm (i.e., in the month of the layoff and the preceding and succeeding months).
+Figure OA-

+10 shows event study graphs for total employees and the wage bill using the estimation approach in de Chaisemartin and D'Haultfoeuille (2024), which confirm the substantial effects of mass layoffs on firm outcomes.

-Using an event-study design, we examine the effect of being separated as part of a mass layoff.
-Denote τ_i as the month in which individual i was displaced (i.e., lost their job due to a mass layoff).
+Event studies: We examine the effect of job displacement using an event-study design.
+Let τ_i denote the month in which individual i was displaced (i.e., lost their job due to a mass layoff).
 For borrower i in month t, we specify the following estimating equation for default on the study card:

-$$default{it} = \alpha_i + \gamma_t + \sum{k \neq 0} \beta_k \times \mathbb{1} \{ t - \tau_i = k \} + \varepsilon{it},$$ (2)
+$$default{it} = \alpha_i + \gamma_t + \sum{k \neq 0} \beta_k \times \mathbb{1} \{ t - \tau_i = k \} + \varepsilon{it},$$ (3)

-where α_i and γ_t are individual and month fixed-effects.
+where α_i and γ_t are individual and month fixed effects.
 With this specification, we can compare borrower behavior before and after a displacement event (i.e., job separation as part of a mass layoff).
-We also include dummies for leads and lags and to provide suggestive evidence for parallel trends.
-In addition to the standard two-way fixed effects model, we use the staggered difference-in-difference methodology developed by de Chaisemartin and D'Haultfoeuille (2022), which remains valid even with heterogeneous and dynamic displacement effects on default.
-We estimate a "fully-dynamic" model (in the language of Borusyak et al., 2023), including all months since mass layoff coefficients (except k = 0) for displaced individuals.
-Following current best practice, we include the never-treated units (i.e., those borrowers who were never part of a mass layoff) in the regression.
-Finally, we only present the coefficients for the periods over which the sample remains "unchanged" following the recommendations of Borusyak et al. (2023).37
+We also include dummies for leads and lags to provide suggestive evidence for parallel trends.
+In addition to the standard two-way fixed effects model, we use the staggered difference-in-differences methodology developed by de Chaisemartin and D'Haultfoeuille (2024), which remains valid even with heterogeneous and dynamic displacement effects on default.
+We estimate a "fully dynamic" model (in the language of Borusyak et al., 2024), including all months since mass layoff coefficients (except k = 0) for displaced individuals.
+Following current best practice, we include the never-treated units (i.e., those borrowers who were formally employed at baseline but were never part of a mass layoff) in the regression.
+Finally, we only present the coefficients for the periods over which the sample remains "unchanged," following the recommendations of Borusyak et al. (2024).39